lmammino/loige.co/source/_posts/6-rules-of-thumb-to-build-blazing-fast-web-applications.md

 meta_title:       '6 Rules of thumb to build blazing fast web applications (server side)'
 meta_description: 'In this post are described 6 extremely important rules you should take under consideration when writing your next web application'
 tags:
-  - Php
+  - php
-  - Symfony
+  - symfony
-  - Laravel
+  - laravel
-  - Performance
+  - performance
-  - Scalaibility
+  - scalaibility

 ---